chARpack/chARpack.github.io/src/routes/manual/01-first_start/00-login_screen.md

 The button **Scan QR** lets you scan room anchors for collaboration in the same room.

 #### Debug Log
-Pressing the **Debug Log** button, opens the debug window (see below).
+Pressing the **Debug Log** button opens the debug window (see below).
-Similar to the functions of the **Login Menu** the debug log has a follow me function and can be place by grabbing the top bar.
+Similar to the functions of the **Login Menu** the debug log has a follow me function and can be placed by grabbing the top bar.

 <img src="/images/manual/debug_log.png" alt="Debug Log" class="mx-auto max-w-sm" />